Skip to content

 typescript

-tableName: "enterprise_users", // Use a different table for this tenant only
+tableName: "enterprise_users", // this tenant uses a different table name

 });